buraste/buraste.com/content/about-me.md

 Hello It's me, Burak 👋

 For small part of my life, I lived what like they want.
 The day I realised this was not my life, I changed.
-Ever since I changed they (still) said "It's not true".
+Ever since I changed, they (still) said "It's not true".
 They told me that everything I owned, worked, earned, learned would go to waste, especially my CV 😂.
 It's really..

-My manager at my old company (that is biggest company in Turkey) said If I leave the job, I fail to keep up on business life and companies never hire me.
-After 1 years, I started my first company.
+My manager at my old company (that is biggest company in Turkey) said "If you leave the job, you fail to keep up on business life and companies never hire you".
+After 1 years, I started my own company.
 Right now, I have own "companies" those have employees.

 Fuck all of CVs, biggest companies, idiot managers and their hierarchy! ⚔️ Make your road.

 This is my personal blog where I talk about coding, entrepreneurship, life hacks, problems, answers, ideas.
-I am silent performer not an entrepreneur.
+I am -silent performer- (that's how i say it) not an entrepreneur.
 I spent a long time without do anything, especially at university.
 Because I did not know about what I want, what I can.
-I tried a lot of things.
+Than, I tried a lot of things.
 Today I know that I want and I am walking on my way.

 I have a condition called [_Dissociative Amnesia_](https://en.wikipedia.org/wiki/Psychogenic_amnesia).
 That's why I write so that I don't forget.